dodiazlopez/main/README.md

             * Used tools: [RStudio](https://www.rstudio.com/)
     * I proposed and led a project aimed to apply Data Science in Cibersecurity events.
 It was a project developed for the [General Command of the Military Forces](http://www.cgfm.mil.co/ingles/) (CGFM) of Colombia.
         * Brief description:
             * Key achievement: Development of a predictive model which determines if there is an abnormal access over an information assets part of critical infraestructure.
 Development of a predictive model which determines if there is an abnormal behevior in the  flow of cybersecurity events.
-Reductio in the treatment of security incidents in the SOC (Security Operation Center) of the CGFM.
+Reduction in the attendance and treatment time of security incidents in the SOC (Security Operation Center) of the CGFM.
             * [Press release](http://notiweb.escuelaing.edu.co/blog/2017/10/31/la-escuela-presenta-resultados-de-proyecto-relacionados-con-la-ciberseguridad-a-las-fuerzas-armadas-del-pais/)
             * [Project overview - Presentation for the Barcamp Security Edition 2017](https://goo.gl/8bMZuG)
             * [Lecture about Data mining algorithms and its use in Malware detection](https://goo.gl/G5FCBp)